 Different people think of different things when they hear the term “steroid”.
-Some think of medications prescribed by doctors to help reduce inflammation and treat illness, but others think of their impact on performance, size and strength.
+Some think of medications prescribed by doctors to help reduce inflammation and treat illness, but others think of their impact on performance, size, and strength.
 This comprehensive guide to the differences will help you better understand what they are and how they work.

 Corticosteroids are the types of steroids that your doctor may prescribe to you if you have a condition such as lupus, asthma, or even a rash.
 They mimic the effects of hormones that your Adrenal gland creates naturally.
-When you introduce corticosteroids in higher levels than are naturally present in the body, it has the effect of fighting inflammation, which is why it is so commonly given to patients who have different inflammatory ailments.
+When you introduce corticosteroids at higher levels than are naturally present in the body, it has the effect of fighting inflammation, which is why it is so commonly given to patients who have different inflammatory ailments.

 The most common corticosteroid is known as prednisone, but there are plenty of others.
 Corticosteroids come in injectable and oral forms, and you can buy some creams over the counter that contain very small amounts of corticosteroids.
 Many of today’s OTC nasal sprays for Allergies contain corticosteroids, too.